-- St. Paul developed a detailed theology of the universal nature of Original Sin.
+9. Paul of Tarsus developed a detailed theology of the universal nature of Original Sin.
 It was his claim that Adam’s transgression was not confined to himself alone but that it was transmitted with its dire consequences to all his progeny (Romans 5:13, Ephesians 2:3).
 Since man can in no wise save himself from this Original Sin, it is Christ, the son of God, who alone can save humanity (I John 1:9) through the shedding of his blood ( I John 1:7).
-St. Paul further claimed that as man, Jesus died his death on the cross as atonement for sin and as god ; he offered his blood in heaven for cleansing man of his sins (cf. Hebrews 10:4,8:12,9:12 ‑14,22, 10:19, Ephesians 2:13).
+St. Paul further claimed that as man, Jesus died his death on the cross as atonement for sin and as a god ; he offered his blood in heaven for cleansing man of his sins (cf. Hebrews 10:4,8:12,9:12 ‑14,22, 10:19, Ephesians 2:13).
 But all these assertions of St. Paul are wrong whether they are taken in a spiritual or logical sense.
 From a study of other statements in the Bible that contradict all the aforementioned assertions of St. Paul, one is given to understand that God does indeed forgive sins (Psalms 103:8, 14, Genesis 50:17, Psalms 80:5).
 In fact, Jesus taught the inherent sinless-ness of the infants (Matthew 19:14, 18:3) for he has been quoted as saying that unless one is as sinless as the infant he will not be saved.
 If St. Paul’s version is to be believed then this would imply that Jesus is telling us that one must become a sinner (?) i.e., an infant who is but the inheritor of Adam’s sin, in order to be saved !
 In reality, as distinct from St. Paul’s mythology, God is compassionate and wishes that each of His servants should become repentant (cf. Exodus 34:6 — 7, Jonah 4:10 — II).
 He is not in need of any blood redemption for showing mercy to His servants (Psalms 32:5, Isaiah 55:7).
 Jesus taught that if man forgives his brothers, God would forgive him (cf. Matthew 6 : 14 — 15, 18:21 — 35, Mark 11:25, Luke 6:37).
 The idea of Original Sin and of its transmission to all mankind is thus a baseless one (cf. Ezekiel 18:20, 30, Jeremiah 17:10, Deuteronomy 24:16, Psalms 62 : 12, Isaiah 3:10 — 11 ; 43:25).

 The Qur’an has explicitly rejected the concept of Original Sin and emphatically declares that “certainly, We created man in the best of moulds” (95:4).
-It does not permit that one be punished for the sins of the other.
+It does not permit that one to be punished for the sins of the other.
 The Qur’an also says that “every man is responsible for what he has wrought” (52:21) and that “no bearer of burden shall bear the burden of another and that man shall have nothing but what he strives for” (Qur’an 53:38 — 39).
 Confirming the teachings of Jesus (cf. Mark 8:34, 10:38, Luke 14:27), the Qur’an is proclaiming idea that everyone has to bear his own cross and that the vicarious sacrifices of none can do him any good (17:15, 4:125, 16:97, 5:74).
 God is ever willing to forgive the sinner (39:53, 9:112, 9:117 — 118, 7:156, 26:82, 39:53 — 54).

-Further still, in the Bible the serpent is punished by the Divine decree that he shall go on his belly and eat dust in contradistinction from all other creatures (cf. Genesis 3:14).
+Further still, in the Bible, the serpent is punished by the Divine decree that he shall go on his belly and eat dust in contradistinction from all other creatures (cf. Genesis 3:14).
 There is no such narrative to be found in the Qur’an.
-Nowhere in the Qur’an is pregnancy or the pangs of childbirth associated, in anyway, with the punishment for the woman (as against Genesis 3:17).
-Because of the Qur’anic denials of the inheritance of Original Sin (95:4, 39:70), there has not been any idea of the god-man (as seen from Colossians 2:9 — 10), or the corporeal idea of the death of god (as seen from Colossians 1:17, 19 — 20) or the mythological and strange idea of a family of gods (as seen from John 1:1, 5:18 ; Galatians 1:1) within Islam.
+Nowhere in the Qur’an is pregnancy or the pangs of childbirth associated, in any way, with the punishment for the woman (as against Genesis 3:17).
+Because of the Qur’anic denials of the inheritance of Original Sin (95:4, 39:70), there has not been any idea of the God-man (as seen from Colossians 2:9 — 10), or the corporeal idea of the death of god (as seen from Colossians 1:17, 19 — 20) or the mythological and strange idea of a family of gods (as seen from John 1:1, 5:18 ; Galatians 1:1) within Islam.

 Mere similarity is often cited as evidence for the interpretation that Jewish and Christian sources were used for the “making” of the Qur’an.
 A good deal has been written on the theme of the Qur’an’s supposed indebtedness to the Judeo-Christian scriptures.
 The aim of these writings has invariably been to disprove the Divine origin of the Qur’an.
 The Orientalist scholars who accuse the Qur’an as an adaptation of Judeo-Christianity seem to ignore that methodologically speaking, the similarity between any two compositions is not sufficient to infer that one of them copied from the other.
 Both compositions may be from a common source.
 The Qur’an does not claim any originality in the sense of presenting a new religion.
-It merely claims its rightful function to revive and fulfill the same message, which, it maintains God has given to all messengers throughout the ages.
+It merely claims its rightful function to revive and fulfil the same message, which, it maintains God has given to all messengers throughout the ages.
 As a writer on Sufism has explained beautifully :

 The Qur’an is nothing but the old books refined of human alloy and contains transcendent truths embodied in all sacred scriptures with complete additions, necessary for the development of all human faculties.
 It repeats truths given in the holy Vedas, in the Bible, in the words of Gita, in the sayings of the Buddha and all the other prophets, and adds what was not in them, and gives new laws to meet the contingencies of the present time when the different members of God’s family who lived apart from each other in the days of old revelations had come close to the other.